Flag: History

 The origin of the flag is unknown and it remains unclear when the first flag was raised.

 Ships with vexilloids were represented on predynastic Egyptian pottery c.
 3500 BC.
 In antiquity, field signs that can be categorised as vexilloid or "flag-like" were used in warfare, originating in ancient Egypt or Assyria.
 Examples include the Sassanid battle standard Derafsh Kaviani, and the standards of the Roman legions such as the eagle of Augustus Caesar's Xth legion and the dragon standard of the Sarmatians; the latter was allowed to fly freely in the wind, carried by a horseman, but depictions suggest that it bore more similarity to an elongated dragon kite than to a simple flag.

-While the origin of the flag remains a mystery, the oldest flag discovered is made of bronze: a Derafsh or 'flag-like' Shahdad, which was found in Shahdad, Iran, and dates back to c.
+While the origin of the flag remains a mystery, the oldest flag discovered is made of bronze: a Derafsh or 'flag-like' Shahdad, which was found in Shahdad in Iran, and dates back to c.
 2400 BC.
 It features a seated man and a kneeling woman facing each other, with a star in between.
 This iconography was found in other Iranian Bronze Age pieces of art.

 Flags made of cloth were almost certainly the invention of the ancient peoples of the Indian subcontinent or the Zhou dynasty of Ancient China.
 Chinese flags had iconography such as a red bird, a white tiger, or a blue dragon, and royal flags were to be treated with a level of respect similar to that given to the ruler.
 Indian flags were often triangular and decorated with attachments such as a yak's tail and the state umbrella.
-Silk flags either spread to the Near East from China or it was just the silk itself, later fashioned by people who had independently conceptualized a rectangular cloth attached to a pole.
-Flags were probably transmitted to Europe via the Muslim world, where plainly coloured flags were used due to Islamic proscriptions.
+Silk flags either spread to the Near East from China or it was just the silk itself, later fashioned by people who had independently conceptualised a rectangular cloth attached to a pole.
 They are often mentioned in the early history of Islam and may have been copied from India.

-In Europe, during the High Middle Ages, flags came to be used primarily as a heraldic device in battle, allowing easier identification of a knight over only the heraldic icon painted on the shield.
-Already during the high medieval period, and increasingly during the Late Middle Ages, city states and communes such as those of the Old Swiss Confederacy also began to use flags as field signs.
-Regimental flags for individual units became commonplace during the Early Modern period.
+European flags are an independent invention.
+In the Roman world, the vexillum was a cloth military flag: Schmöger describes it as the only Roman cloth flag, used as a cavalry flag, detachment flag, signal flag, imperial standard, religious flag and provincial symbol, and as "the root of the modern European flag tradition".
+The Christian Roman labarum, first used by Constantine in the 4th century, was a version of the vexillum; although usually suspended from a horizontal bar, it was also sometimes displayed by fastening one side to the staff.

+In medieval Europe, flags developed in connection with warfare, Christianity, heraldry, monarchy, cities, guilds and maritime identification.
+Heraldic flags included pennons, banners, standards, royal standards, ensigns, military standards and colours; in English heraldic usage, pennons were personal lance flags, banners bore the arms of the owner, and standards displayed livery colours and badges.
+Modern national flags, in the strict political sense, are associated with early modern and modern state formation, citizenship, revolution and nationalism; Elgenius describes national flags as markers of nation-building in the modern period, especially after the political changes associated with 1789.